marianaborgal/P001_RealEstate_Insights/README.md

 ## 2. Business Results
 Based on business criteria, from 21,436 available properties, 10,707 should be bought by House Rocket and could result on a US$1,249,116,423.00 profit.

+Maximum Value Invested: US$4,163,721,410.00
+Maximum Value Returned: US$5,412,837,833.00
+Maximum Expected Profit: US$1,249,116,423.00

+This results on a 30.0 % gross revenue.

 ## 3. Business Assumptions
 * The data available is only from May 2014 to May 2015.
+* Properties with bedrooms disproportional with interior living squarefoot were deleted, assuming it was a input error.
 * Seasons of the year:<br>
    * Spring starts on March 21st<br>
    * Summer starts on June 21st<br>
    * Fall starts on September 23rd<br>
    * Winter starts on December 21d<br>

 * The variables on original dataset goes as follows:<br>

 Variable | Definition